-On this day in 2000, William “Bill” Crawford passes away.
-He is perhaps best known for shocking cadets at the Air Force Academy in the 1980s: Their shy janitor, it turned out, was also a Medal of Honor recipient.
+On this day in 1918, a hero is born.
+William “Bill” Crawford is perhaps best known for shocking cadets at the Air Force Academy in the 1980s: Their shy janitor, it turned out, was also a Medal of Honor recipient.

 “That was one day in my life and it happened a long time ago,” he humbly responded when the cadets asked him about it.